Side Gigs for Doctors

 Feel free to contact us at: 888-256-6855, or email us at firstname.lastname@example.org

 Josh Lantz, CRPC® is a Chief Investment Officer (CIO) and advisor at MD Financial working with hundreds of doctors across the country to plan, prosper, and protect their wealth.
 He can be reached at Josh@mdfinancialadvisors.com.
-Katherine Vessenes, JD, CFP®, RFC is founder of MD Financial, a concierge financial planning and wealth management firm for physicians and dentists across the country.
-She can be reached at 952-388-6317 or Katherine@mdfinancialadvisors.com.
+Katherine Vessenes, is the founder and CEO of MD Financial Advisors who serve 500 doctors from Hawaii to Cape Cod.
+An award-winning Financial Advisor, Attorney, Certified Financial Planner®, Registered Financial Consultant, author and speaker, she is devoted to bringing ethical, fiduciary advice to physicians and dentists.
+She can be reached at Katherine@mdfinancialadvisors.com.